MI2DataLab/survxai/CONTRIBUTING.md

 #### **Did you fixed a bug?**

-* Ensure that changes meet the requirements of [The tidyverse style guide](http://style.tidyverse.org).
+* Ensure that changes meet the requirements of [The tidyverse style guide](http://style.tidyverse.org) and relevant tests are added.

 * Open a new GitHub pull request with the solution.